nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ![](Screenshots/Pasted_image_20260108163102.png)

 Upon navigating to the URL `sea.htb` we land on this home page with 2 tabs on the right side of the page towards the middle.
-A big thing with web app pentesting is figuring all out how an application is designed and what the normal workflow is and then conduct testing to try to break, bypass, and eventually fix the application after you are done having your fun.
+A big thing with web app pentesting is figuring out how an application is designed and what the normal workflow is and then conduct testing to try to break, bypass, and eventually fix the application after you are done having your fun.
 Moving on to checking out the other tabs function.

 ![](Screenshots/Pasted_image_20260108163445.png)